Hidden East Anglia:

 Source: H. R. Barker: 'West Suffolk Illustrated' (Pawsey & Co, 1907.)

-Lavenham: The Gospel Oak (TL897491) stood by the side of the Lavenham to Bridge Street road until it was struck by lightning in 1944 and burned to the ground.
+Lavenham: The Gospel Oak (TL896490) stood by the side of the Lavenham to Bridge Street road until it was struck by lightning in 1944 and burned to the ground.
+It was marked as such on an 1820 map of Long Melford by Isaac Johnson.
 This spot is where the parishes of Lavenham, Long Melford and Acton meet, and is mentioned in a late Anglo Saxon estate boundary charter as 'Heregeresheafod' - a sharp bend in the Acton bounds where the ploughs would turn, meaning 'Heregere's headland'.
 But there's no mention of the oak.

 Other notable trees:

-Bale, Norfolk: The Bale Oak was a giant until its collapse in 1870.
+Bale, Norfolk: The Bale Oak was a giant until it was cut down in 1860.
 It stood very near to All Saints church, on a triangular plot of wooded land that today is owned and administered by the National Trust (TG010367), and harbours a grove of holm oaks planted to replace it.
 So large was it that 20 men could well stand inside it without touching each other, and the phrase 'as big as Bale Oak' was a common one when talking of something extremely large.

 Benacre, Suffolk: Presumably the Money Tree at Benacre gained its name after, not before, the discovery of a coin hoard in its roots.
 Moneytree Clump (TM498841) still stands on the edge of the Benacre Park estate, beside the road from Kessingland to Wrentham, which was straightened and made into a turnpike in 1786.
 During this work a stone bottle was unearthed at the spot, containing over 900 Roman silver coins, "mostly in good preservation, and none older than the time of Vespasian.
 Sir Thomas Gooch bought 700 of them, and the remainder were sold to a Jew, who retailed them at a low rate in the neighbourhood".
 A few yards further south, another cache of coins was found in 1740.